huawei-openlab/oct/tools/bundleValidator/README.md

 }
 ```

-##Validate once, return all the erros
+##Validate once, return all the errors
 The return value '(bool, msgs []string)' will store all the error messages.
 Correct all of them before run an OCI bundle.